Connections and Context: Supporting the Reading of the Room

 To create a sustainable system to understand context, it is imperative that the answers are not just handed over to someone who is trying to navigate a situation.
 Drawing attention to the key threads needed to make sense allows for agency and independent problem-solving.
 The goal of this is to highlight to what is deserving of attention and not necessarily dictate what is missing but instead, guiding the process of collecting all of the clues needed to understand a situation.
 This gathering of information allows for someone to put the puzzle together with all the pieces in hand.

-Reflecting on our Participation
+Social Awareness and Reflecting on our Participation

 While scouring the setting for context and taking a deep look into what others are contributing, it is important to encourage taking a step back to evaluate how one’s own actions impact the context of a situation.
 Not every situation is going to be successful.
 The way one addresses areas in need of fine tuning is important.
 Maintaining a clear feedback loop is helpful as it allows for the inclusion of all facets of context.
 All participants play a role in shaping context.
 Making sure there is clear language used when delivering feedback allows for someone to focus on how their engagement is being received and find ways to make adjustments if needed.